 jip <- joint_expectation(sample, frame, stage = 1)

-svy_exact <- as_svydesign(sample, pps = survey::ppsmat(jip[[1]]))By default as_svydesign() uses Brewer’s variance approximation.
+svy_exact <- as_svydesign(sample, pps = survey::ppsmat(jip[[1]]))By default as_svydesign() uses Brewer variance approximation.
 For tighter variance estimates, joint_expectation() computes pairwise joint inclusion probabilities from the original frame.
-The result is exact for CPS, systematic, and Poisson; for Brewer, SPS, and Pareto it uses the O(N^2) high-entropy approximation (exact recursive formulas exist but are O(N^3) and impractical for large frames).
+The result is exact for CPS, systematic, and Poisson whereas high-entropy approximation O(N^2) is by Brewer, SPS, Pareto and Balanced sampling using the Cube algorithm (exact recursive formulas exist for some of these methods but are usually O(N^3) and impractical for large frames).
 See ?joint_expectation for the full method-by-method breakdown.

 Panel Partitioning